-A data mapping workflow is a series of steps used to process and extract the appropriate data from the Source Record and store it into the Record (see Data Model).
-With the data model, it is what makes a data mapping configuration (See Data Mapping Configuration).
+A data mapping workflow is a series of steps used to process and extract the data from Source Records and store them into Records (see Data Model).
+Together with the data model, it is what makes a data mapping configuration (See Data Mapping Configuration).

 A data mapping workflow always starts with the Preprocessor step and ends with the Postprocessor step.
-It can contain as many steps as needed for extracting the required data.
+It can contains as many steps as needed for extracting the required data.